 Being confident in your own skin should be inherent, simple, and effortless.
-Unfortunately because we live in such an image based society, it can be all too easy to receive judgement from others and what’s most harmful is it can be too easy to place judgement on ourselves.
+Unfortunately because we live in such an image based society, it can be all too easy to internalize all of the messages and images we see outwardly.

-Unfollow Instagram or social media accounts that make you feel bad about yourself
+Unfollow Instagram or social media accounts that trigger you

 Develop positive self talk habits